Verifiable Credentials

 a) Specify a consent artefact that articulates to the individual what data they are consenting to share, for what purpose, with whom, for how long, and methods to revoke consent

-b) SROs of market players can be set up to monitor user-facing applications dealing with consent.
-All applications must be data-blind (they cannot access any data, the data-fetch happens behind the scenes, they are simply for user experience)
+b) Self-Regulatory Organizations (SROs) of market players can be set up to monitor user-facing applications dealing with consent.
+All applications must be data-blind (they cannot access any data, the data-fetch happens behind the scenes, and they are simply for user experience)

 a) Allow for multiple applications to be built that cater to different sections of society based on region, language, purpose, etc.